Memories of Living in Maryland during the 1980s

 Although our townhouse on Pioneer Drive in Severn was comfortable and close to my work, it was in a bad neighborhood and we were having problems with some of the neighbors.
 A couple of boys living our court were bullying my younger son, and they loved teasing our dog Foreigner that we had running in our fenced-in yard.
 After Foreigner bit the older neighbor boy, his parents decided to sue us.
 In addition to this, drug pushers had already entered our neighborhood and it was always noisy on the street after 9:00 P.M.

-We almost moved in July of 1982 until I found out on moving day right after we arrived with our loaded-up U-Haul truck at our agreed upon apartment that it was going to be demolished within nine months.
-When I had earlier made an oral agreement with a young couple to sublet their apartment, they never informed me about the plans to tear down the apartment in the future.
+We almost moved in July of 1982 until I found out on moving day right after we arrived with our loaded-up U-Haul truck at our agreed-upon apartment that it was going to be demolished within nine months.
+When I had earlier made an oral agreement with a young couple to sublet their apartment, they had never informed me about the plans to tear down the apartment in the future.

 Living on Ridgely Road in Glen Burnie